By Tasha Mesina, Cindra Grooming Products

 Bathing Frequency: Every 3–4 weeks

-Cindra Tip: Always detangle before and after the bath.
-Use a sulfate-free shampoo designed for sensitive or high-maintenance coats, like our Texturizing shampoo
+Cindra Tip: Detangle before AND after the bath — wet mats only get tighter.
+Use a sulfate-free shampoo built for high-maintenance coats, like our Texturizing shampoo

 Double-Coated Breeds (e.g. Huskies, Golden Retrievers, German Shepherds)